Last Modified July 18, 2016

 Our Planning and Design Guide aims to promote higher standards of design and layout in Hertsmere by setting out the key principles that we expect to be applied to new development in our borough.
 It has been adopted as a Supplementary Planning Document (SPD), which means that the standards and policies within it will be used when we assess planning applications.

-It sets out our principles in order to help homeowners, developers and anyone one else carrying out work which requires planning permission.
+The Design Guide sets out our principles in order to help homeowners, developers and anyone one else carrying out work which requires planning permission.
 It covers the layout and appearance of both domestic extensions and new house building, as well as commercial development, including changes to shop fronts.

-Planning and Design Guide - Part A: Overview and Context
+Planning and Design Guide - Part A: Overview and Context (adopted 2006)

-Planning and Design Guide - Part C: Site Appraisal: Design and Access Statements
+Planning and Design Guide - Part C: Site Appraisal: Design and Access Statements (adopted 2006)

-Planning and Design Guide - Part D: Guidelines for Development
+Planning and Design Guide - Part D: Guidelines for Development (revised version adopted 2013)

 Planning and Design Guide - Part E: Guidelines for Residential Extensions and Alterations (adopted 2006)

 Clarification note for Part E

-Planning and Design Guide - Part F: Shop Fronts
+Planning and Design Guide - Part F: Shop Fronts (adopted 2011)

 A revised version of Part D of the Planning and Design Guide was adopted by the Council in June 2013.